How to Implement Zoho CRM for My Business: Complete Step-by-Step Guide

 Create Users and Assign Roles

-- Sales users β They can create and manage leads, contacts, and deals within their own accounts.
+When setting up users, select users based on what they need to do:- Sales users β They can create and manage leads, contacts, and deals within their own accounts.

 - Managers β They can view team performance and access reports for their team.